pjirayu/STOS/README.md

 - 2022/07/11 - All files is under preparation.
 - 2022/08/12 - All techniques and networks in this study are available.
 - 2022/08/14 - Pre-release of the batch training in adaptation task.
+- 2022/08/26 - Apache License 2.0 is included in this resource repository

 ## Setup
 * **Dataset** can be downloaded here [Office-31](https://faculty.cc.gatech.edu/~judy/domainadapt/) then create a new "data" folder and put into it.